dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-pulsar.md

 ```

 {{% alert title="Warning" color="warning" %}}
+The above example uses secrets as plain strings.
+It is recommended to use a [secret store for the secrets]({{< ref component-secrets.md >}}).
 This component supports storing the `token` parameter and any other sensitive parameter and data as Kubernetes Secrets.
 {{% /alert %}}